управлять коммутаторами OpenFlow (administer OpenFlow switches)

 processing actions.
 This can be any valid OpenFlow port

-number, or any of the LOCAL
+number, or any of the LOCAL, CONTROLLER, or NONE.
+This

 field is required.